 Minneapolis has a great food scene.
-You can find a number of different perspectives on where to eat like the Minneapolis riverwalk, downtown, lakeside, neighborhood or even rural dining.
+You can find a number of different perspectives on where to eat, like the Minneapolis riverwalk, downtown, lakeside, neighborhood, or even rural dining.

-Minneapolis really has it all when it comes to dining experiences.
-Lake Street is a long street in south Minneapolis that sits between the 31st and 29th streets.
-Lake Street spans nearly the entire length of Minneapolis running from east to west.
+Minneapolis has it all when it comes to dining experiences.
+Lake Street is a long street in south Minneapolis that sits between the 31st and 29th streets and spans nearly the entire city from east to west.

 The Bungalow Club

 Address: 4300 E Lake St, Minneapolis, MN 55406

 A trendy dinner spot with an unbeatable happy hour – yes, it does exist.
 The Bungalow Club is on the east side of Lake Street, closer to the Longfellow neighborhood, and it boasts Instagram-worthy cocktails, easy-to-share appetizers, and a unique dinner menu that caters to multiple tastes.

 The best around, I’d say.
 We live close to The Bungalow Club, so we are frequent visitors in the summer.
 We bike right up and enjoy cocktails and happy hour munchies before tucking in – or going out, depending on what cocktails we ordered.